vmware/dod-compliance-and-automation/vsphere/6.7/vcsa/ansible/vmware-vcsa-6.7-stig-ansible-hardening/README.md

 ## Misc
-To set syslog or NTP you must update the variables at the top of /roles/photon/vars/main.yml
+To set syslog or NTP you must update the variables at the top of /roles/photon/vars/main.yml or specifiy then at the command line

-Disabling root ssh logins is set to false in the default variables yaml.
-You should configure other ssh besides root before enabling this control.
+Disabling root ssh logins is set to false in the default variables yaml for Photon.
+You should configure other ssh access besides root before enabling this control if needed.

 PHTN-10-000035 run_sshd_permitrootlogin: false